StaticByteX/ringtones/README.md

 The goal of the project is to make it extremely easy to **discover, preview, and download retro ringtones directly from a mobile browser** — without requiring any apps.

-The project focuses primarily on music from:
+The project focuses primarily on game and demoscene music from:

 * Commodore 64
 * Amiga
 * DOS / early Windows PC
-* the demoscene

 ---